-More information about the Ljubljana Doctoral Summer School:
+More information about LSE Summer School: here

-Number of participants: 4 doctoral students
+Number of participants: 4 Doctoral Students

 - positive opinion of the supervisor;

-- level of advancement of dissertation/scientific research.
+- level of advancement of the doctoral dissertation.

-Recruitment procedure will consist of 1 to 3 stages:
+Recruitment procedure will consist of 1 to 2 stages:

 - Stage 1.
 Preliminary selection of applications in terms of the fulfilment of formal and substantive basic criteria.
 The requirement to move to the next stage will be the fulfilment of all basic criteria.
 In the situation when the number of applications will exceed the number of the scholarships planned, stage 2 will be performed.

-- costs of conference fees, training courses, workshops and study visits, settled using the real costs.
+- costs of conference fees, training courses, workshops and study visits settled using the real costs.